xregistry/spec/core/spec.md

 The following query parameters MUST be supported by servers:
 - `epoch`<br>
-  The presence of this query parameter indicates that the server MUST check to ensure that the `EPOCH` value matches the Resource's latest Version's `epoch` value and if it differs then an error MUST be generated
+  The presence of this query parameter indicates that the server MUST check to ensure that the `epoch` value matches the Resource's latest Version's `epoch` value and if it differs then an error MUST be generated

 A successful response MUST return either: